 What are the challenges of keeping an asset register accurate?

 By now, you’ll hopefully agree that maintaining an accurate asset register is critical to know the exact value and status of your assets at any given time.

 Quite often companies rely on spreadsheets to manage their asset register.
 Whilst we are all aware that spreadsheets are very easy to use, they are not designed to maintain an accurate asset register.
 Most information related to your assets is dynamic.
 For example, the location, user, project on which your assets are used, depreciation value, warranty information and maintenance information are all dynamic.

-It is for this reason that an asset register software is highly beneficial to maintain accuracy of your asset register.
-Most modern asset register software is cloud based, which means multiple teams from multiple locations can edit information about your assets.
+It is for this reason that an asset register software is highly beneficial to maintain the accuracy of your asset register.
+Most modern asset register software is cloud-based, which means multiple teams from multiple locations can edit information about your assets.

 Moving forward with internet-based tracking and equipment being able to transmit its location and status, maintaining an accurate register is likely to require fewer manual inputs.
 For example, a compressor would update its location and transmit that information to your asset register software, so that you don’t have to use tags or manual scanning to update the location of the equipment.